Why CxO’s must embrace modern cybersecurity practices

 Upgrade your risk and security perspective

-Scholtz further adds, Success is dependent upon CISO’s willingness to adopt a new set of trust and resilience principles:
+Scholtz further adds that success is dependent upon CISO’s willingness to adopt a new set of trust and resilience principles:

-• Invest in detection and response, and stop trying to perfectly protect the organization
+- Invest in detection and response, and stop trying to protect the organization

-Embracing the above principles calls for CISO’s to deviate from perceived security conventions and best practices.
+Embracing the above principles requires CISOs to deviate from perceived security conventions and best Cybersecurity practices.

 While preventing data breaches and protecting against security threats and other enterprise cybersecurity threats, a resilient cybersecurity strategy is essential to running the business.